 Shall maintain a current list of all members and their proper addresses as submitted by members on their annual Membership Form.
 CCBSA membership, as of the annual conference, shall be reported in the minutes of the General Business Meeting.

-Shall inform the Secretary of the status of all regular members’ dues prior to the annual meeting.
+Shall inform the Vice President of the status of all regular members’ dues prior to the annual meeting.

 Shall have a standing position on the Conference Planning Committee.